FOSDEM/website/content/interviews/2016-drasko-draskovic.markdown

 Q: What's the history of the Mainflux project?
 Why was it started and how did it evolve?

 The Mainflux project started behind the [WeIO](http://we-io.net) project, which is open source hardware that we designed for the purpose of electronic prototyping.
 The WeIO board was easy to connect and use in a LAN, but for remote control we needed a centralized server that would act as a transparent message bridge between devices.
-As we started connecting other devices than WeIO - for example less powerful microcontrollers with a lot of processing and memory constraints, we started to analyze other communication protocols (such as [CoAP](http://coap.technology/) and [MQTT](http://mqtt.org/)), and decided to make a server application that can can handle a large set of various sensors and actuators.
+As we started connecting other devices than WeIO - for example less powerful microcontrollers with a lot of processing and memory constraints, we started to analyze other communication protocols (such as [CoAP](http://coap.technology/) and [MQTT](http://mqtt.org/)), and decided to make a server application that can handle a large set of various sensors and actuators.

 At first we did a survey of existing open systems in order to learn how such a system can be implemented.
 Unfortunately, we found practically no open implementation, especially not one that can be run on a local gateway or form a mesh between gateways and distributed servers.